Wadi Qana: Geography and demography

 Wadi Qana begins south of Mount Gerizim near the village of Burin in the West Bank.
 Lined by steep cliffs on either side, the wadi waters flow in a general ENE-WSW direction and reach the Sharon plain near Jaljulia, Israel, where it empties into the Yarkon just west of the Yarkon interchange.
 West of the central anticline, its surface and sub-aquifers form one of the recharging feeders of the Yarqon Tanninim basin, 1,400 km2 of which lie east of the Green Line.
 The Wadi Qana area of the West Bank portion of the drainage basin encompasses approximately 229 km2.
 Harsh rocky limestone and karst terrain is characteristic of the terrain north of its border towards Kafr Thulth.
 (Note: The study area that we selected is the territory of Kufr Thulth in western Samaria where offshoot settlements existed in Roman-Byzantine times as well as in the modern era ...
 Kufr Thulth is located on the western margins of the Samaria Mountains near their line of contact with the Sharon Plain.
 Most of the area is in the mountains and is bounded by Wadi Isla on the north and by Wadi Kana on the south(Grossman & Safrai 1980).)

 As of 2018, the population of the area of the wadi in the West Bank has been estimated at 176,580 Palestinians in 56 communities and 58,195 Israelis in 15 settlements.

+The expansion of Wadi Qana settlement blocks directly drove the erasure of traditional Palestinian pastoral life in the valley below.
+The progressive cleansing of the herding community of Uyun Kafr Qari' (also known as 'Arab al-Khuli), situated immediately beneath the cliffs of Ma'ale Shomron within the Wadi Qana basin, was the culmination of a years-long campaign of physical assaults, blocked access to grazing lands and water sources, plundered livestock, and destroyed agricultural property.
+The final blow fell on 27 February 2026, after settlers from the nearby Dorot outpost threatened the remaining residents and their livestock with violence; fearing for their lives, all remaining families left, completely depopulating the community.
+On 9 May 2026, settlers returned with heavy machinery and demolished approximately fifty remaining residential and agricultural structures.
+Later that month, the Dorot area was formally incorporated into the jurisdiction of Karnei Shomron.
+B'Tselem included the depopulation of Uyun Kafr Qari' in what it described as the "ethnic cleansing of Palestinian communities and lone families in the West Bank", while Amnesty International has characterized the wider forcible displacement of Palestinian Bedouin and herding communities in the occupied West Bank as an Israeli "ethnic cleansing campaign" linked to settlement expansion and annexation.